globalfoodbook/nutrition-facts-label/README.md

 ## Description
 This plugin provides food bloggers the ability to add nutrition facts label to their recipe post(s), with nutritive insights, short-codes and general update facility.

+Big thanks to the guys at nutritionix for sharing their [javascript nutrition label](https://github.com/nutritionix/nutrition-label) which we have tweaked an used here.

 This plugin has been derived from our code used on  [www.globalfoodbook.com](http://www.globalfoodbook.com).
 It is part of our drive to contribute back to the awesome Wordpress community.

 This plugin will work best on blogs that use food-cook or woo themes.